Tenth District Consumer Credit Report

 Source: Author's calculations using data from the Federal Reserve Bank of New York Consumer Credit Panel / Equifax

-The recent increase in District consumer debt is consistent with increases in employment and income.
-Higher incomes and more stable labor markets may make households more secure in their borrowing decisions and better able to service debt.2 Moreover, higher incomes may loosen credit constraints.
-Research suggests income is the most significant determinant of a household’s unsecured borrowing limit.3 Other, sometimes confounding factors, however, can alter the relationship between income and the accumulation of debt, which do not always move together.
-For example, in hard times, some may use debt to pay for basic necessities.
+Steady increases in employment and income likely underpin recent increases in consumer debt (Chart 2, shaded blue).
+In recent months, income has been growing faster than debt.2 A stable labor market and wage growth may make households more comfortable with debt and better able to manage debt.3 Moreover; higher incomes may loosen credit constraints.
+Research suggests income is the most significant determinant of a household’s unsecured borrowing limit.4 However, other, sometimes confounding factors can alter the relationship between income and the accumulation of debt.

-District average revolving debt, largely credit cards and home equity lines of credit (HELOCs), continued to tick up over the last two quarters, reaching an average of $4,853.
-After falling consistently from the second quarter of 2009, average revolving debt in the District over the last year has increased 2.5 percent.
-Still, District revolving debt remains 27 percent below its recession-era peak.
-Almost all consumers (with credit reports) have credit cards, while about 6 percent have open HELOCs.
+District average revolving debt, mostly credit cards and home equity lines of credit (HELOCs), was $4,951 in the first quarter of 2017.5 After falling consistently from the second quarter of 2009, average revolving debt in the District has rebounded by 4 percent over the last year (Chart 1).
+Despite these recent increases, District revolving debt remains well below its recession-era peak of $6,680 (down 26 percent).

-Average consumer debt varied significantly across District states, from $15,715 in Oklahoma to $19,199 in Colorado (Chart 3).
-Coloradans consistently carry more debt than consumers in other District states, likely due in part to a higher cost of living—especially for housing—and above-average incomes.4 Socioeconomic factors also contribute to the variation in average debt across states and time, including demographics, cultural differences, trends in financial intermediation and public policy.5
+Average consumer debt varied significantly across District states, from $15,843 in Oklahoma to $19,212 in Colorado (Chart 3).
+Year-over-year increases ranged from 1.7 percent in Kansas to 6.9 percent in Nebraska.
+Many socioeconomic factors contribute to the variation in average debt across states and time and include demographics, cultural differences, trends in financial intermediation, public policy and general economic conditions.7

 Chart 3: Outstanding Consumer Debt per Consumer